mikkelam/fast-cli/README.md

 # fast-cli
-Originally made by gesquive/fast-cli, this is a fork of the original project with some minor changes to update it to the latest version of go and to add some additional features.
+Originally made by github.com/gesquive/fast-cli, this is a fork of the original project with some minor changes to update it to the latest version of go and to add some additional features.
+All credits go to the original author.

 fast-cli estimates your current internet download speed by performing a series of downloads from Netflix's fast.com servers.